-Born and raised in Melbourne, as a young child David was given a Kodak Instamatic camera as a gift, which led to a life time passion for photography.
-This fascination followed to candid and street photography which led to assignments for various companies and media organisations in Melbourne and later Sydney.
+Born and raised in Melbourne, David was given a Kodak Instamatic camera as a child, which ignited a life time passion for photography.
+His fascination developed into candid and street photography which led to assignments for various companies and media organisations in Melbourne and later Sydney, including high-level magazine and feature work for the Sydney Morning Herald and the Financial Review, and the Australian.
 David further honed his photographic skills as an assistant in a large commercial advertising agency and studio.
-Now based in Adelaide, where he has lived for the past fifteen years, David’s extensive range of work includes work in media and the arts, corporate, public relations and advertising photography.
-His clients include law firms, design studios and Fairfax Media titles such as The Financial Review, The Sydney Morning Herald and The Age.
-David has covered assignments on location around Adelaide, South Australia and Australia for the past twenty years and his work has been published in the UK, Ireland and the USA in various media outlets from books to magazines and newspapers.
-With vast editorial, commercial and advertising experience, David’s versatility sees him sought after by a diverse range of clients for a diverse range of photographic needs.
+Now based in Adelaide with his family, David’s work spans the media, sport, finance and the arts along with corporate, public relations and advertising photography.
+His clients include law firms, design studios, agencies, wineries, defence industry and mining companies and government departments.
+David works anywhere, including assignments on location in the Middle East as well as China and the Pacific and his work has been published in the UK, Ireland and the USA , and in numerous media outlets, books, online, and in newspapers and magazine.
+He is experienced and versatile and adapts quickly to situations, including capturing iconic images that went around Australia and the world during the Kangaroo island bushfires.

-David understands the pressures of deadlines and his clients’ valuable time frames.
-“In corporate and editorial assignments the pressure is on because the clients are extremely busy, so I try and make the session as smooth and personable as possible”.
+He understands deadline, gets along well with people and gives his clients what they want, when they want it. “the pressure is always on clients are extremely busy, so I try and make EVERY session as smooth and pleasant as possible”.

-At the end of the day photography is about people, and how we interact.
-David’s job is to exceed client’s expectations.
-David brings to his photography an instinct for capturing people and images at the moment where they reveal something greater about themselves and their situation.
+He has an instinct for capturing people and images at the instant when they reveal something greater about themselves and their situation and he is exceptional skilled at light and composition.
 “It’s like a little story for me, framing a moment in an image,” he says.

 David was named the AIPP SA Editorial Photographer of the Year in 2005 and 2006.